Cite Lost Plays Database

 </ref>)</p>

-If we are talking about the lost play:
+If we are discussing the lost play:

 <p>See also the <title level="m">Lost Plays Database</title> entry for <title level="u">